-In planning and performing our audit, we considered the Agecnys internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Agency's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Agency's internal control over financial reporting.
+In planning and performing our audit of the financial statements, we considered the Agency's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Agency's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Agency's internal control.
+Deficiencies in internal control, if any, were communicated separately.